ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # Deployment and Usage of UCCS

-Usage scenarios involving the conveyance of Claims, in particular, Remote Attestation Procedures (RATS, see
-{{-rats}}) require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
+Usage scenarios involving the conveyance of Claims, in particular RATS, require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
 As these are Claims, {{-cwt}} is a suitable format.
 However, the way these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
 For example, a Claim may be securely